-When you talk about instant cameras, the first thing that pops to the mind are the tiny postcard size photos.
+When you talk about instant cameras, the first thing that comes to mind is tiny postcard-sized photos.
 Whether it’s a trek in the mountains or a photo booth moment, these instant cameras add a distinct flavor to the fun.
 But as it happens, there’s no way to get a second copy once the photo has been printed.
 Or is it?
-Well, there is a way to store these memories in a digital format, all thanks to the option of SD cards in instant cameras.
+Well, there is a way to store these memories in a digital format, thanks to instant cameras with SD card slots.

 Plus, using the Snap is an uncomplicated affair.
 The touchscreen lets you control pretty much everything.
 And it’s a no-ink camera.
 Instead, it uses Zink paper to print photos.
-Each photo measures about 3x2-inches and printing a single one takes about 20 seconds.
+Each photo measures about 3×2 inches and printing a single one takes about 20 seconds.

-Apart from that, Snap sports a great look.
+Apart from that, this Polaroid camera sports a great look.
 There are no buttons on the body.
 There’s only a power button which also doubles up as a flash.

 Now we address the main part — expandable memory.
-This camera lets you stick a micro SD card of up to 32GB for storing photos.
-You can use it to create a backup of photos.
-And well, you can always go on shooting even when you run out of the film, pretty much like a smartphone.
+This camera lets you plug a micro SD card of up to 32GB for storing photos.
+You can use it to create a backup of photos and go on shooting even when you run out of the film – pretty much like a smartphone.

-Note that instant cameras do not churn out top-notch photo quality like Deskjet printers.
-And in this case, the photo quality tends to suffer in low light conditions.
+Note that photos from instant cameras do not churn out top notch photo quality.
+And in this case, the photo quality tends to suffer in low-light conditions.
 Though a rechargeable battery unit powers the camera, do not expect a long battery life.

-The Polaroid Snap is available in a bunch of attractive and trendy colors and cost less than $100.
+The Polaroid Snap is available in a bunch of attractive colors and costs less than $100.

-Features of the Instax SQ20 include Double Exposure, Collage, or adding Vignette effects on the go.
-Plus, it’s powered by a built-in battery unit which is capable of lasting up to several days.
+Features of the Instax SQ20 film camera with SD card include Double Exposure, Collage, or adding Vignette effects on the go.
+Plus, it’s powered by a built-in battery unit capable of lasting up to several days.

 The internal memory can store around 50 photos, which you can boost by adding the microSD card.
 Again, the digital quality and resolution of the photos will suffer if you blow up the pictures to print through a photo printer.